 1 Co 13:13 Now then remain faith, hope, love, these three; greater then of these, love.

-Virtue: Religious, moral, social, cultural and civic quality, character, disposition, habit, custom, or strength of soul; fruit of the spirit, a figure of speech referring to virtue, part of God’s design and provision of man’s creation, as part of the image of God in man, to then be increased by man from practice, with an ongoing, prayerful relationship with God.
+Virtue: Religious, moral, social, cultural and civic quality, character, disposition, habit, custom, strength of soul; fruit of the spirit, a figure of speech referring to virtue, part of God’s design and provision of man’s creation, as part of the image of God in man, to then be increased by man with practice in an ongoing personal, prayerful relationship with God.

 Virtue and Freedom

-Prevention is ideal for bad habits, addictions, and their consequences such as prison, homelessness, and early death.
-Yet wisdom is offered in Scripture for both prevention and recovery.
-The fundamental freedom of man to choose or refrain from choosing an action is taught, pictured, implied, and assumed everywhere in Scripture.
+Prevention is ideal for bad habits, addictions, and their consequences such as prison, homelessness, early death, etc. Yet wisdom is offered in Scripture for both prevention and recovery.
+The fundamental freedom of man to choose or refrain from choosing an action is assumed, implied, taught, and pictured everywhere in creation and Scripture.
 Freedom should be recognized as integral in the image of God in which man is created, necessary for moral accountability, both before and after the fall.
-Upon man’s repeated choices in response to divine illumination then, Jn 1:9, man can increase virtue to regain and heighten impaired freedom.
-Ga 5:1 Scripture focuses upon our increasing specific virtues as discipline for daily living, lifelong.
-2 Pe 1:3-15.
+Upon man’s repeated choices in response to repeated divine illumination then, Jn 1:9, man can increase virtue to regain and heighten impaired freedom.
+Ga 5:1 Scripture focuses upon our increasing specific virtues as daily, lifelong discipline in progressive sanctification, for examples, 2 Pe 1:3-15.